workshopper/javascripting/readme.md

 # JAVASCRIPTING

 > Learn JavaScript by adventuring around in the terminal.

+> _Looking for more interactive tutorials like this?
+Go to [nodeschool.io](http://nodeschool.io)._

 ## Install